atick-faisal/label-studio/docs/source/guide/ml.md

 `localhost` is a special domain name that loops back directly to your local environment.

-If you are running Label Studio in a Docker container, `localhost` loops back to the container itself, and not the machine that the container is hosted on.
+If you are running Annotation Hub in a Docker container, `localhost` loops back to the container itself, and not the machine that the container is hosted on.
 Docker provides a special domain as a workaround for this, docker.host.internal.
-If you're hosting Label Studio and your ML Backend inside of Docker, try using that domain instead of localhost (`http://host.docker.internal:9090`) or the internal IP address.
+If you're hosting Annotation Hub and your ML Backend inside of Docker, try using that domain instead of localhost (`http://host.docker.internal:9090`) or the internal IP address.

-### Connect the model to Label Studio
+### Connect the model to Annotation Hub

 <div class="enterprise-only">